Avishkar2004/8byte/DEPLOYMENT_GUIDE.md

 - React DOM: `^18.3.1`
 - React Types: `^18`

+### Step 2: Fix ESLint Errors (Already Done)
+The following ESLint errors have been fixed:
+- Fixed unescaped apostrophe in PortfolioSummary.tsx (`Today's` → `Today&apos;s`)
+- Removed `any` type in PortfolioTable.tsx (proper typing for header click handler)
+- Added proper TypeScript types for CustomTooltip in StockChart.tsx

-### Step 2: Configure Environment Variables in Vercel
+### Step 3: Configure Environment Variables in Vercel

 1. Go to your Vercel dashboard
 2. Select your project (8byte)